-Some simple cosmetic renovations can make a massive impact on your home’s equity position.
+Some simple cosmetic renovations can greatly impact your home’s equity position.
 But not all renovations improve your equity position, and spending money doesn’t necessarily increase value.

-Jobs that tend to have a negative impact on property’s value includes poor landscaping, additions that don’t match the original building, creating dark rooms, over renovating, appealing to the wrong crowd and not getting the appropriate council approvals.
+Jobs that tend to have a negative impact on a property’s value include poor landscaping, additions that don’t match the original building, creating dark rooms, over-renovating, appealing to the wrong crowd and not getting the appropriate council approvals.

 5. Pay more on your repayments

-Without having to reduce the loan, you could start making smaller additional repayments to your home loan to help smash your loan and increase your home equity faster!
-You’ll be surprised what small amounts can make to the overall interest costs.
+If you are not too keen on reducing the loan term, consider making smaller additional repayments to your home loan.
+This will help smash your loan and increase your home equity faster!
+You’ll be surprised what a huge difference small amounts can make to the overall interest costs.

 Home Loan Amount

 Extra Payment per month